valgit/SailingTracker/ideas.md

 I use the button like in native apps for start/pause/save/discard.
 For lap, I use the right swipe, as is used for back, as most other devices use onBack() for a lap (those that don't have a separate lap button).
 Catching the double tap is an app can be a bit tricky.

+I use onBack (on watches) to also do a manual lap (as that again in common with native apps), and return "true", but when I'm at a point to exit the app, return false, so the app exits.
+Again, like native apps.

+ onSelect, which is a screen tap on a va3 and other touch devices.

 var pair = Application.Storage.getValue(“points”);
 if(pair==null){pair = new [0];}